paypal/paypal-android/adr/1-remove-graphql-generics.md

 ## Context

 Our GraphQL portion of the codebase has [limited unit test coverage][1].
-The [current implementation][2] follows [DRY programming][7] principles very well–however the usage of generics to decrease repetition makes the code harder to test and maintain.
+The current implementation follows [DRY programming][7] principles very well–however the usage of generics to decrease repetition makes the code harder to test and maintain.

 The core of the current implementation is the `Query` type, an abstract base class:

 > <img src="./figure-query-abstract-base-class.png" height="400" alt="Query Abstract Base Class Source Code">

+The `Query` class uses a generic type `T` to allow subclasses to provide their own parsing [strategy][8].
+The [FundingEligibilityQuery][2] class shows how new GraphQL queries can be created by subclassing `Query`.
+Generics are a powerful feature in Kotlin, but the resulting code can be difficult to read and maintain when compared to code without generics.

-The current implementation also relies heavily on Generics for strong typing which can make the code difficult to read and maintain.
-The design is very similar to the iOS implementation.
-Generics are used on iOS to conform to a `Codable` interface for JSON parsing.
-There is no `Codable` equivalent on Android.
+The usage of generics in the Android Payments SDK is very similar to the usage of generics by the iOS Payments SDK.
+Generics are used on iOS to conform to a [Codable][9] interface to enable JSON parsing by first-party Apple libraries.
+Unfortunately, there is no `Codable` equivalent on Android.

 ## Decision